Abdelrahman915/devops_cheatsheet/kubernetes_level1.md

 ### 3.1.
 Update Process and Strategy
 - Kubernetes creates new Pods while keeping old ones running until new ones pass readiness checks.
 - Old Pods are terminated only after new ones are available.
+- **Deployments** use rolling updates by default with `kubectl rollout` commands, ensuring zero-downtime upgrades.
+- **StatefulSets** support rolling updates but perform them in a controlled order (respecting pod identity and ordering).
+- **DaemonSets** can perform rolling updates using the `RollingUpdate` update strategy.
+- 🚫 **Standalone Pods do not support rolling updates** because they are not managed by a controller.
+If you delete a Pod, Kubernetes does not automatically recreate it.

 ### 3.2.
 Change Cause Annotation
 To document why an update occurred: